CUWALID/CUWALID.github.io/_pages/model_info/dryp-info.md

 - `tls`: Transmission losses

-A detail description of the component as well as documentation can be found in: [DRYP](https://cuwalid.readthedocs.io/en/latest/dryp_model.html)
+A detailed description of the component as well as documentation can be found in: [DRYP](https://cuwalid.readthedocs.io/en/latest/dryp_model.html)